vkuskova/Interaction_Quantity/README.md

-# Reproducibility bundle — "How Many Variables Interact?"
+# Reproducibility bundle for paper "How Many Variables Interact?"

 Anonymized supplementary material for the order-sweep interaction-order selection paper.
 Two independent levels of reproduction: